p4 resolve

 Resolve Options and Details

-The interactive p4 resolve
+The interactive p4 resolve dialog presents the following

 options.
 Note that the dialog options are not the same as the command